Teig Wilton: Background

 Wilton played his junior rugby league for the Narooma Devils in the Group 16 Rugby League.

 He is the nephew of former Cronulla-Sutherland Sharks coach John Morris.

 Early career

 2020

 Wilton made his first grade debut in round 11 of the 2020 NRL season for Cronulla against the St. George Illawarra Dragons.

 2021

 In round 4 of the 2021 NRL season, he scored his first try in the top grade for Cronulla in a 48-10 victory over North Queensland at Kogarah Oval.

 Wilton played 15 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 Wilton played a total of 24 games for Cronulla in the 2022 NRL season scoring four tries.
 Wilton played in both of Cronulla's finals matches as they were eliminated in straight sets losing to North Queensland and South Sydney.

+2023

+Following Cronulla's loss against the New Zealand Warriors in round 20 of the 2023 NRL season, it was announced that Wilton had been ruled out for the remainder of the year with a knee injury.

+2024

+In round 6 of the 2024 NRL season, Wilton scored two tries for Cronulla in their 34-22 victory over South Sydney.

+Wilton played 23 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+On 18 December, the Sharks announced that Wilton had re-signed with the club until the end of 2027.

+2025

+Wilton played 21 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+Cronulla reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.